benny-dreamly/mow/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 ## Can I play offline?

-No, a connection to the Archipelago server is required to receive items, even in a single-player multiworld.
+No, a connection to the MultiworldGG server is required to receive items, even in a single-player multiworld.

-If the connection to the Archipelago server is lost temporarily, it is possible to continue playing.
+If the connection to the MultiworldGG server is lost temporarily, it is possible to continue playing.
 Any checked locations while disconnected will be sent once the connection is reestablished.

 ## Known Issues